Cowlitz Prairie: History

-The Cowlitz river and a direct portage to Puget Sound near Cowlitz Prairie have been used throughout history by various regional Indigenous groups.
-First newcomer to venture as far as Cowlitz Prairie was Simon Plamondon in 1819 for the North West Company (NWC).
+The Cowlitz River, along with a direct portage to Puget Sound near Cowlitz Prairie, have been used throughout history by various regional Indigenous groups.
+The first non-indigenous person to venture as far as Cowlitz Prairie was Simon Plamondon in 1819 for the North West Company (NWC).
 He returned a year later with two others.
-The first Hudson's Bay Company (HBC) expedition to travel through (on its way to the Fraser River) was led by James McMillan in 1824.
-HBC official George Simpson has been incorrectly credited in the past as the first European to travel through (1828).
+The first Hudson's Bay Company (HBC) expedition to travel through the area was led by James McMillan in 1824; the expedition was on its way to Fraser River.
+HBC official George Simpson has been incorrectly credited in the past as the first European to travel through the landform.

-Simon Plamondon now associated with the HBC married the daughter of a Cowlitz tribe leader and built the first cabin in the early 1830s with permission to settle near the tribe.
+Simon Plamondon, now associated with the HBC, married the daughter of a Cowlitz tribe leader and built the first cabin in the early 1830s with permission to settle near the tribe.
 By 1833, Plamondon and François Faignant were successful subsistence farmers soon joined by Joseph Rochbrune and Michel Coutenoir, after also having gained permissions.
-By 1838, the HBC had permission to set up its Cowlitz Farm facility on 3000 acres, nearly half of the prairie area.
-By 1841, the Wilkes expedition reported « a Catholic priest belonging to the Columbia Missionary established among the small community here which consists of half a dozen Canadians who have married Indians & half-breeds”.
+By 1838, the HBC had permission to set up its Fort Cowlitz, also known as Cowlitz Farm, on 3000 acre; the farm was nearly half of the prairie area.

+By 1841, the Wilkes expedition reported that a Catholic priest, belonging to the Columbia Missionary, had established a following among the small community which consisted of six Canadian settlers.
+The settlers married native people and "half-breeds”.
 About two dozen workmen were attending the farm sheep and cattle, including some local natives.
-By 1843, sixty-four people and thirteen families form the settlement.
+By 1843, sixty-four people and thirteen families formed the settlement.
 Retired Canadian fur traders with Cree, Ojibwe, Nipissing, Abenaki, and Iroquois ancestry continued to settle and marry into the local Cowlitz and Chinook tribes.
-This would evolve into a heterogeneous Métis village of log cabins and Indian camps scattered over the remaining acres in the prairie.
-The HBC had also started to head north of 1846, the border.
+The community evolved into a heterogeneous Métis village of log cabins and Indian camps scattered over the remaining acres in the prairie.

+The HBC had also started to head north of the prairie border in 1846.
 Twenty early settlers were installed by 1850s by which time the Cowlitz Farm was ramping down after the expiry of the Russian-American Company HBC contract.
-Following various Indigenous uprisings throughout the Territory of Washington and escalating pressure from settlers arriving through the Oregon Trail, the first territorial Governor ordered in 1855 the Cowlitz and Chinook tribal members to clear out of their homelands.
+Following various Indigenous uprisings throughout the Territory of Washington and escalating pressure from settlers arriving through the Oregon Trail, the first territorial Governor ordered in 1855 that the Cowlitz and Chinook tribal members were to clear out of their homelands.
 Some refused and found shelter in the settlement.
-In addition, exclusionary laws limiting land claims made it difficult to secure claims as Americans were also filing claims, displacing squatters allowed in earlier on.
-Although shattered by much turmoil, the community nonetheless continued on close-knit French-speaking Catholics, under an influx of newcomers attracted by such a community.
-Well into the 20th century, many inhabitants of Cowlitz Prairie and surrounding communities continued to speak the Cowlitz Salishan language and French, supplemented by the Chinook Wawa.
+In addition, exclusionary laws limiting land claims made it difficult to secure acreage and parcels as Americans were also filing claims; squatters who were previously allowed on the lands were displaced.
+The community continued as a close-knit, French-speaking Catholic settlement under an influx of newcomers attracted by the community's appeal.
+Into the 20th century, many inhabitants of Cowlitz Prairie and surrounding communities continued to speak the Cowlitz Salishan language and French, supplemented by the Chinook Wawa.